 Toul Sleng, Killing Field and Central Market

-Central Market - The tour visits the impressive Central Market, a city landmark completed by the French in 1937.
+Central Market - The tour proceeds to the impressive Central Market, a city landmark completed by the French in 1937.
 Known as Psar Thmei or New Market, its well-ventilated dome is a design marvel.
 The market offers a wide array of goods, but visitors should be cautious of overpricing, known locally as ‘shaving your head.’

 Phnom Penh-Homestay Kompung Thom

-Sambo Preykuk Temples - Sambor Prei Kuk is renowned for its impressive pre-Angkorian monuments, offering a rich historical and cultural exploration.
+Sambo Preykuk Temples - Sambor Prei Kuk is renowned for its pre-Angkorian monuments, offering a rich historical and cultural exploration.

 Home Stay to Siem Reap